andrewcbuensalida/django-python-pyshop-mosh/readme.md

-working from here, but continuing on with the tony teaches tech video, changed the nginx, added uwsgi_params file, do uwsgi --socket pyshop.sock --module pyshop.wsgi --chmod-socket=666 now its not working again. next time do gunicorn?
+working from here, but continuing on with the tony teaches tech video, changed the nginx, added uwsgi_params file, do uwsgi --socket pyshop.sock --module pyshop.wsgi --chmod-socket=666 now its not working again.

-to kill a process, ps -aux to search all processes, then kill 9 <pid>
+// to kill a process, ps -aux to search all processes, then kill 9 <pid>
+next time do gunicorn?

+yes gunicorn works. just install then gunicorn pyshop.wsgi --daemon to run in background it's hot reload to kill, pkill gunicorn